On the separability of multivariate functions: Separability estimation of multivariate functions

 The computational complexity of our extended algorithm is function-dependent as follows.
-When $f(\bsx)$ is separable with respect to all the variables, our algorithm searches only $u=\{1\},\ldots,\{s\}$ in this order.
-Hence, the computational complexity is minimized and becomes linear in $s$ and $n$.
-When $f(\bsx)$ is not separable with respect to any subset of variables, on the other hand, our algorithm searches all the candidates $\emptyset \ne u\subset [1:s]$ so that the computational complexity is maximized.
-Since the cardinality of $u$ such that $\emptyset \ne u\subset [1:s]$ is $2^s-2$, the computational complexity remains linear in $n$ but becomes exponential in $s$.
+When $f$ is separable with respect to all the variables, our algorithm searches only $u=\{1\},\ldots,\{s\}$ in this order.
+Hence the computational complexity is minimized and becomes linear in $s$ and $n$.
+When $f$ is not separable with respect to any subset of variables, on the other hand, our algorithm searches for all the candidates $\emptyset \ne u\subset [1:s-1]$ so that the computational complexity is maximized.
+Since the cardinality of $u$ such that $\emptyset \ne u\subset [1:s-1]$ is $2^{s-1}-2$, the computational complexity becomes exponential in $s$.

-From this point, Algorithm \ref{algorithm2} should work for small $s$ but becomes infeasible as $s$ increases.
+From this point, Algorithm~\ref{algorithm2} should work for small $s$ but becomes infeasible as $s$ increases.
 How to overcome this drawback is open for further research.
 At this moment, for large $s$, Algorithm \ref{algorithm1} with $m=s$ and $u_j=\{j\}$ for $j=1,\ldots,s$ will be of use as an initial screening to estimate the separability with respect to all the variables at one time, which can be done with the computational complexity linear in $s$.